 The park is also known for its variety of avian species, including various falcons, the blue-headed bee-eater, the African finfoot, and 597 bird species recorded.
 However, Chimpanzee Tracking is what draws visitors to the gorge.

 The main highway on the edge of the park separates the communities of people who live along the boundaries.
-The road connects the park to the capital city in the east and Kibale National park in the north, and Bwindi Impenetrable Forest for Gorilla trekking.
+The road connects the park to Kampala in the east, Kibale National park in the north, and Bwindi Impenetrable Forest for Gorilla trekking.
 Along this highway is where you most probably will find decent safari lodges and camps.